jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 "That's okay.
 I'll figure it out."
 She grabbed her bag.
 "Thanks for lunch."

-She left before anyone could respond, navigating back through the cafeteria with her heart pounding.
+She left before anyone could respond, navigating back through the cafeteria.
 That was stupid.
 She'd been rude.
 They were being nice and she'd just run away like a scared kid.

-Forces in equilibrium, she thought.
-Net force equals zero.

-But she was lying to herself.
 Every force in her life was pointing in directions she didn't understand, and she had no idea how to find her balance anymore.

 She found the library and hid in the back corner until fourth period, trying not to think about Ethan's smile or Becca's hand on his or the way it felt to be the outsider looking in on a life that had once been partly hers.